Lytham Lifeboat Station: History

-A 30-foot lifeboat built by Forrestt of Limehouse arrived at Lytham on 12 Aug 1855.
+A 30-foot lifeboat built by Forrestt of Limehouse arrived at Lytham on 12 August 1855.
 She was named Eleanor Cecily, after Mrs Clifton of Lytham Hall.
-In terrible conditions on the 20 October 1862, the Lytham boat rescued 14 from the Full-rigged vessel Ann.
-E. Hooper of Baltimore, ashore on Horse bank. with another 4 being rescued by the lifeboat.
-Lytham coastguard George Read was aboard the Eleanor Cecily.
-He would later be awarded the Presidential Gold Medal.
+In terrible conditions on 20 October 1862, the Lytham boat rescued 14 from the full-rigged ship Ann E. Hooper of Baltimore, ashore on Horse Bank, with another four being rescued by the lifeboat.
+Lytham coastguard George Read was aboard the Eleanor Cecily; he was later awarded the Presidential Gold Medal.
 Monetary awards were sent by president Abraham Lincoln.
 13 were rescued from the Brazil of Liverpool, on passage from Bangor, Maine, which went ashore on Salthouse Bank on 26 December 1862.

-Eleanor Cecily would be replaced in 1863 with the Wakefield, a 33-foot 10-oared self-righting lifeboat, costing £263-4s-4d, provided by Mr Thomas Clayton, and named after his home town.
-A new lifeboat house was constructed next to Lytham Windmill at a cost of £160-2s-0d, the old boathouse being demolished soon afterwards.
+Eleanor Cecily was replaced in 1863 with the Wakefield, a 33-foot 10-oared self-righting lifeboat, costing £263 4s 4d (£), provided by Mr Thomas Clayton, and named after his home town.
+A new lifeboat house was constructed next to Lytham Windmill at a cost of £160 2s 0d (£), the old boathouse being demolished soon afterwards.

-In those days, donors were expected to make regular payments, and if not forthcoming, the boat may be assigned funds from other donors, and renamed accordingly.
-In 1878, the Wakefield was renamed Charles Biggs, the legacy of Miss L. M. Woods of London.
-In its 23-year service, the boat would launch 49 times, and rescue 85.
+In those days, donors were expected to make recurring payments, and, if not forthcoming, the boat may be assigned funds from other donors, and renamed accordingly.
+In 1878, the Wakefield was renamed Charles Biggs, the legacy of Miss L. M. Biggs of London, after her late brother.
+In its 23-year service, the boat launched 49 times, and rescued 85.

-James Candlish, Coxswain since 1854, would be awarded the RNLI Silver Medal in 1864 for two services to the St Lawrence, and for his previous service.
+James Candlish, Coxswain since 1854, was awarded the RNLI Silver Medal in 1864 for two services to the St Lawrence, and for his previous service.